 Seminole is a coastal city in the western central portion of Pinellas County where over 18,000 people make their home among 18 principal neighborhoods.
 While it was first settled in the 1840s, it was not incorporated until 1970.
 This city has a small-town feel but has lots of shops and restaurants.

 Since this nautical city is located less than two miles from the Gulf of Mexico, it offers plenty of opportunities for sightseeing and waterfront activities.
 It also has lots of green space.
-Residents especially enjoy heading to Lake Seminole Park and Boca Siega Millenium Park.
+Residents especially enjoy heading to Lake Seminole Park and Boca Ciega Millenium Park.
 Golf enthusiasts don’t have far to go to when they feel like indulging their passion.
-Seminole Lake Country Club and the Tides Golf Club are both located within the city.
+The ever popular Seminole Lake Country Club is located within the city.
 Since January lows generally don’t fall below 50 degrees, you can enjoy outdoor activities year-round.

 Ten public schools serve this neighborhood, including Bauder Elementary and Osceola Fundamental, both of which have a GreatSchools ranking of 9.
 Parents can also select from seven private schools that cover grades K to 12.
 Seminole residents have a higher education level overall when compared to the typical national population.
 Almost 30 percent of adults here hold at least a bachelor's degree.